 With the latest research in neuroplasticity, we now understand that there are proactive approaches to prevent physical and cognitive decline while also increasing quality of life.

-Our goal at BrainFlex® Wellness Club is healthy aging and living well.
+The BrainFlex® workbooks focus on engaging the 'whole person' in a lifestyle geared toward healthy aging and living well.
 We help seniors accomplish this through a carefully designed program that incorporates four key concepts, which are nutrition, brain training, exercise and social connections.